Fragmentation: Definition, Meaning, Advantages, Synonyms, Examples, Fragmentation In Plants

 Fragmentation refers to asexual reproduction in which the organism has a portion or parts of itself that grow as an independent organism.
 Thus, this means can allow an organism to replicate itself without essentially having a mate and hence a quick means of increasing populations.

 This concept of fragmentation is of immense value in several biological aspects, especially when the study of lower organisms and plants is considered.
-It serves to illustrate the different modes of reproduction in nature and how asexual reproduction happens to gain an adaptive advantage.
+Scientists use the concept of fragmentation in plant tissue culture and agriculture to grow plants quickly.

 Fragmentation In Simple Organisms

-• Sponges: These are the most basic aquatic animals that can regenerate from small pieces of their bodies.
+• Sponges (Phylum Porifera): These are the most basic aquatic animals that can regenerate from small pieces of their bodies.

-• Starfish: Starfish are well known to regrow the whole body from fragments of their limbs.
+• Starfish (Phylum Echinodermata): Starfish are well known to regrow their whole body from fragments of their limbs.

-• Fungi: Many fungi propagate by mycelial fragmentation.
+• Kingdom Fungi: Many fungi propagate by mycelial fragmentation.

 • Algae: Some algae reproduce by breaking into smaller parts that grow into new individuals.